jotasprout/jotasprout.github.io-OLD/_posts/2017-08-03-A-is-for-Apache.markdown

 Then, according to serverMom, an index file in the `public_html` directory should work when you put your domain in your browser.

-FROM YE OLDE LIBARY BOOKS
+FROM YE OLDE LIBARY BOOKS AND DIGITALOCEAN

-Add this to the end of the file
+Add this to the end of the file (it's for this next thing we'll do--Virtual Host stuff--we need to tell Apache to look for virtual hosts)

 `IncludeOptional sites-enabled/*.conf`